-- The Juilliard School, Diploma in Performance
+- The Juilliard School, Diploma

-Founder and First Violinist of the New York String Quartet, to Director of Chamber Music at the American Conservatory in Fontainebleau, France, William Fitzpatrick has taught many of today’s leading violinists and chamber musicians.
-He is a graduate of the Juilliard School, where he studied with Ms. Dorothy Delay and was an assistant to both Robert Mann and Claus Adam of the Juilliard String Quartet.
-Prior to his studies at the Juilliard School, he was a student of Stephen Clapp at the Blair School of Music in Nashville, Tennessee.
+The Henri Temianka Professor of Music and Director of String Studies at the Hall-Musco Conservatory of Music, Bill Fitzpatrick is a graduate of The Juilliard School, where he studied with Ms. Dorothy Delay and was an assistant to both Robert Mann and Claus Adam of the Juilliard String Quartet.
+Prior to his studies at The Juilliard School, he was a student of Stephen Clapp at the Blair School of Music in Nashville, Tennessee.

-Temianka Professor of Violin at the Chapman Conservatory in Orange, California, Mr. Fitzpatrick’s students have been accepted to the Juilliard School, the Cleveland Institute of Music, the San Francisco Conservatory, the Indiana School of Music, the Mannes New School For Music, the Paris Conservatory, the Aspen Music Festival, the Meadowmount School of Music, the Sewanee Summer Music Center, the Perlman Camp and have received undergraduate and post graduate degrees from schools such as the Cincinnati Conservatory of Music, the Bienen School at Northwestern University, the Blair School of Music, The Eastman School of Music, New England Conservatory, and The USC Thornton School of Music.
+Bill has taught many of today’s leading violinists and chamber musicians.
+His students have been accepted to The Juilliard School, the Cleveland Institute of Music, the San Francisco Conservatory, the Indiana School of Music, the Mannes New School For Music, the Paris Conservatory, the Aspen Music Festival, the Meadowmount School of Music, the Sewanee Summer Music Center and the Perlman Camp.
+They have received post-graduate degrees from schools such as the Cincinnati Conservatory of Music, the Bienen School at Northwestern University, the Blair School of Music, the Eastman School of Music, New England Conservatory, and the USC Thornton School of Music.

-Mr. Fitzpatrick’s musical experiences throughout Europe, Japan and the United States, have led him to positions such as Conductor of the Nashville Chamber and Symphony Orchestras, Founder and Conductor of “L’Ensemble des Deux Mondes” in France.
-He worked in collaboration with orchestras such as “l’Orchestre Symphonique de France” and as soloist with The American Symphony Orchestra in New York.
-He has performed and recorded with artists such as Gaby Casadesus, Elliot Fisk, Claude Frank, Itzhak Perlman, Emmanuel Ax, Ron Leonard, Patrice Fontanarosa, Karl Leister and the French actor Richard Bohringer (in the stage production “Coetse”).
+Formerly founder and first violinist of the New York String Quartet, Bill's musical experiences throughout Europe, Japan and the United States have led him to positions such as director of chamber music at the American Conservatory in Fontainebleau, France; conductor of the Nashville Chamber and Symphony Orchestras and founder and conductor of Ensemble des Deux Mondes in Paris, France; and he has collaborated with orchestras such as Orchestre Symphonique de France and as soloist with The American Symphony Orchestra in New York.
+Bill has performed and recorded with artists such as Gaby Casadesus, Elliot Fisk, Claude Frank, Itzhak Perlman, Emmanuel Ax, Ron Leonard, Patrice Fontanarosa, Karl Leister and the renowned French actor Richard Bohringer (in the stage production).